GoogleCloudPlatform/mlops-with-vertex-ai/README.md

 The [07-prediction-serving](07-prediction-serving.ipynb) notebook covers:

 1. Use the `Vertex AI` endpoint for online prediction.
-2. Use the `Vertex AI` uploaded model for batch prediciton.
+2. Use the `Vertex AI` uploaded model for batch prediction.
 3. Run the batch prediction using `Vertex Pipelines`.

 ## Model Monitoring